epikweb/serverless-event-sourcing/README.md

 ## Event Store - DynamoDB
+- Allows for an in-order replay guarantee on a per-stream basis.
+- Allows for write scalability due to sharding based on a UUID key with high cardinality (`aggregateId`).
+- Has transactional guarantees necessary to prevent concurrent writers writing to the same `expectedVersion`
+- Has built-in streaming to Kinesis with the flip of a switch

 ### Primary key schema
-- This allows for an in-order replay guarantee on a per-stream basis.
-- Allows for write scalability due to sharding based on a UUID key with high cardinality (`streamId`).

 | Hash Key        | Range Key
 | ------------- |:-------------:|
-| `aggregateId`      | `sequenceNumber`
+| `aggregateId`      | `version`

 ## Http Rest API - API Gateway
+- Mutable big flip switch for blue green deployments

 ## Websockets - API Gateway
+- Mutable big flip switch for blue green deployments

 ## Command Handlers - Lambda
 ![](https://theburningmonk.com/wp-content/uploads/2019/08/img_5d5fe26a0551d.png)

-One lambda per workflow step.
+- One lambda per command

 ## Event Bus - Kinesis